-- Sea touring – this is paddling in the sea.
+- Sea kayaking – this is paddling in the sea.
 Sea kayaking is becoming a popular water sport in Australia.

 - Sailing – the canoe or kayak is fitted with a sail.

-- Surfing – the canoe or kayak is typically fitted with a fin, rather like a surfboard.
+- Surf kayaking – the kayak is typically fitted with a fin, rather like a surfboard.

-- Flat water racing – this is a sprint race across calm water.
+- Sprint racing – this is a sprint race across calm water.

-- Wild water racing – this is a sprint race in white water (ocean).
+- Ocean racing – this is a race in white water (ocean).
 This discipline requires extreme skill and fitness.

 - Slalom – the person must, against the clock, negotiate a white water course.
 This includes steering around obstacles (typically, poles suspended over the course).

-- Polo – two teams of five players each must compete to score the most goals using a water polo ball.
+- Canoe polo – two teams of five players each must compete to score the most goals using a water polo ball.

 Canoeing and kayaking are low impact activities that can improve your aerobic fitness, strength and flexibility.
 Specific health benefits include: